Who is a Senior Accounting Officer: overview

 Each qualifying company, see SAOG11100, must identify who its SAO is.
 The company’s opinion must be a reasonable one.

 Except in very unusual circumstances a qualifying company will always have an SAO.
-Where a Customer Relationship Manager (CRM) or the Mid-sized Business Customer Engagement Team receives a claim that there is no SAO for a qualifying company, see SAOG16400.
+Where a Customer Compliance Manager (CCM) or the Mid-sized Business Customer Engagement Team receives a claim that there is no SAO for a qualifying company, see SAOG16400.

 The identity of the SAO can change, see SAOG12500.